 Sometimes the best way to get something done is to do it yourself.

-- Do a talent review.
 Take a fresh look at the people who are currently in HR.
 As in any function, HR talent can get pigeonholed into certain roles or tasks.
-As you start to map out the learning agenda for the next year or next cycle or new initiative, consider ways to draw in a different mix of people.
-Who has an interest or skill that is underplayed?
+As you start to map out the learning agenda for the next year, next cycle, or new initiative, consider ways to draw in a different mix of people.
+Who has an interest or skill that’s underutilized?
 Who is ready for a new challenge or experience?
 What would you like to do?

-HR staff linked to business units also have the opportunity to coach — formally or casually — as they work day-to-day with operational leaders, teams and employees at every level.
-Outside coaches remain valuable (and are at times preferable) but creating a robust coaching capacity in-house is a wise move for any HR function.
+HR staff linked to business units also have the opportunity to coach as they work day-to-day with operational leaders, teams, and employees at every level.
+Outside coaches remain valuable (and are at times preferable), but creating a robust coaching capacity in-house is a wise move for any HR function.

-Accountability partners, at-work learning partners, mentors and managers can all play a part.
-CCL’s 3x3x3 model for learning transfer helps HR leaders map out the elements to factor into leadership development efforts, including many that are in your hands.
+Accountability partners, at-work learning partners, mentors, and managers can all play a part.
+Our 3x3x3 model for learning transfer helps HR leaders map out the elements to factor into leadership development efforts, including many that are in your hands.